 So How Do You Qualify For Real Estate Professional Status (REPS)?

-According to the IRS, to qualify for REPS you must meet both of the following conditions:
+, to qualify for REPS you must meet both of the following conditions:

 - More than one-half of the personal services you performed in all trades or businesses during the tax year were performed in real property trades or businesses in which you materially participated.